-The Museum in the New Castle Tettnang is a must if you are travelling to southern Germany, to the Lake Constance area, and want to discover more than just nature.
-Tettnang is a town in the back-country of Lake Constance, from where you can overlook the Lake even to Switzerland and the mountains.
-The city with nearly 19 000 inhabitants is world famous since ages for the cultivation of hops, that refine beers around the world with aromatic tastes.
-Apart from agriculture, Tettnang is also known for its technology industry, but also for a deep and interesting history.
-One attraction is the “New Castle”, the former residence of the Counts of Montfort.
-Unfortunately the castle burned down to its reinforced ground walls in 1753, just about 40 years after Count Anton III von Montfort ordered the construction.
-A short time later they started to rebuilt it the way it still looks nowadays.
-The reconstrucion and decoration of the interior is made by one of the famous artists of that time from the Lake Constance area; Joseph Anton Feuchtmayer as well as Joseph Johann Kauffmann and his daughter Angelika.
+The Museum in the New Castle Tettnang is a must if you are travelling to southern Germany, to the Lake Constance area, and want to discover more than just what nature has to offer.
+Tettnang is a town in the hinterland of Lake Constance, from where you can enjoy stunning views on the Lake and even to Switzerland and the mountains.
+The city with nearly 19 000 inhabitants is world-famous since decades for the cultivation of hops, that refine beers around the world with aromatic tastes.
+Apart from agriculture, Tettnang is also known for its technology industry, but also for an extensive and impressive history.
+One of those remarkable attractions is the “New Castle”, the former residence of the Counts of Montfort.
+Unfortunately, the castle burned down to its reinforced ground walls in 1753, just about 40 years after Count Anton III von Montfort ordered the initial construction.
+A short time later, they started to rebuild it the way it still looks nowadays.
+The reconstruction and decoration of the interior were made by one of the most famous artists of that time from the Lake Constance area; Joseph Anton Feuchtmayer as well as Joseph Johann Kauffmann and his daughter Angelika Kauffmann.

-The Residential Castle of the Counts of Montfort is located on a hill in the historic city center of Tettnang.
-As the City wasn’t destroyed during the second world war you are still able to wander along the historic alleyways and the old historic houses.
-The City Center of Tettnang with many smaller shops, restaurants and cafés is located just one minute from the New Castle by foot, so everything is really easy to reach.
-In total there are even three castles in Tettnang, but more on them another time.
-It’s possible to visit the New Castle in Tettnang itself on (almost) every day of the year, as there is a local court located inside as well as many events and festivities going on on a regular basis.
-The Museum in the New Castle Tettnang is open every day from Thursday to Tuesday, from 11 am to 5 pm, with guided tours every full hour.
+The Residential Castle of the Counts of Montfort is located on a hill near the historic city centre of Tettnang.
+As the City wasn’t destroyed during the second world war, you are still able to wander along the historic alleyways and pas by the old historic houses.
+The City Center of Tettnang with numerous individually owned shops, restaurants and cafés is located just a bare minute from the New Castle by foot, so everything is effortless to reach.
+In total there are even three castles in Tettnang, but more on all of them another time.
+It’s possible to visit the New Castle in Tettnang itself (almost) every day of the year, as there is a local court located inside as well as many events and festivities going on regularly.
+Those circumstances might interfere with the opening of the museum, but this doesn’t happen too often.
+The Museum in the New Castle Tettnang is open daily from Thursday to Tuesday, each from 11 am to 5 pm, with guided tours every full hour.
 I’ve visited the Museum on a special themed tour, with the Countess and her maid as guides.
 If you have the possibility and understand german, join this tour, it’s so hilarious!
-If you are a smaller or bigger group you can even book individual tours, or if you have kids they can celebrate their birthday in the historic rooms, as princesses and princes.
-Following a few Pictures of the Museum inside the Residential Castle of the Counts of Montfort in Tettnang.
+If you are a smaller or bigger group, you can even book individual assignments, or if you have kids, they can celebrate their birthday in the historic rooms, like princesses and princes.
+Following a few Pictures of the Museum inside the former residential Castle of the Counts of Montfort in Tettnang.

-Highlight: in the winter season there is a exhibition of christmas crips in the New Castle Tettnang and a charming Christmas Market around the Castle for 3 weekends
+Highlight: in the winter season there is an exhibition of Christmas cribs in the New Castle Tettnang and a charming Christmas Market around the Castle for three weekends